mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 #### Completing python constructs

 Some of the problems I encountered later on were solved easely through the utilization of Python built-in tools.
-Notably, functions such as `setattr` and `__setitem__` played a pivotal role in circumventing issues related to accessors in the form of statements and prohibited attribute allocations.
+Notably, functions such as `setattr` and `__setitem__` played a significant role in circumventing issues related to accessors in the form of statements and prohibited attribute allocations.
 This was particularly beneficial when dealing with scenarios like the following, where direct attribute assignment faced limitations:

 ```python
 [..., self.a := 1, ...] # setattr(self, a, 1)